 We use state-of-the-art equipment and techniques to make dental visits comfortable and effective for your whole family.
-Dr. Christy and Dr. Troy along with our highly-qualified staff are committed to educating our patients, both young and old, about dental disease and preventative tooth care at home.
+Dr. Bluth and our highly-qualified staff are committed to educating our patients, both young and old, about dental disease and preventative tooth care at home.
 Our staff continuously learns new and advanced dental techniques, so you can look forward to an effective and relaxing visit, and a beautiful smile!

 Orthodontic braces are fixed appliances applied to your teeth to align your bite or straighten crooked teeth.
 Braces can dramatically improve the appearance of your smile, but they also improve the function of your teeth and jaw.
-So there are many reasons braces may be recommended.
-But braces are not just for children, many adults are choosing to get braces to improve their smile.
+There are many reasons braces may be recommended.
+Braces are not just for children, many adults are choosing to get braces to improve their smile.

 There are several different types of braces: